Written school exams

 What type of laptop can I use?

 - FLOWlock only supports certain operating systems for PC and Mac.
 Linux and Android (Chromebooks) are NOT supported.
 Most tablets are NOT supported.
-More information on system requirements is available here.
 If you are able to install the exam browser, your operating system is supported.

 Which preparations do I have to do ahead of a digital school exam?